Dhamma Dena Meditation Center

 We are a Vipassana Buddhist Center situated in the Mojave Desert of California, near Palm Springs and Joshua Tree National Park.
 It was founded almost forty years ago by pioneer Buddhist teacher Ruth Denison, one of only four westerners initiated as a teacher by the eminent Burmese meditation master Sayagyi U Ba Khin.
 The center is named for Dhammadinna, a female disciple of the Buddha renowned for her wisdom.

-We are in the process of an organizational restructuring and the best conditions for our transformation is to close the center for the month of May.
-We have cancelled retreats and Thursday sits for this month.
+We are in the process of an organizational restructuring and the best conditions for our transformation is to close the center for the summer.
+We have cancelled retreats and Thursday sits for this reason.
 Thank you for your patience and many apologies for any impact from this change.

 Mission & Values

 Dhamma Dena Meditation Center is dedicated to supporting and awakening our capacity to love unconditionally and wisely.
 Through silent retreats, work retreats, self-retreats or as staff we orient towards building the strength to live our lives free of the clouds of anxiety, fear, obsessions, depression and confusion.
 We understand that the practice of transforming these energies benefits ourselves, our loved ones and our immediate communities, and ripples outward to the world.
 We care about ending ignorance and injustice in societal institutions and policies that sustains inequity, disenfranchisement, and the destruction of the earth.

 Dhamma Dena is committed to building accessibility by supporting all those who want to come to the center, those who are people of color, transgender, gay, lesbian, queer, gender non-conforming, those who have immigrated, those who live with physical disability, those with chemical sensitivity, and those without financial resources.
 We are dedicated to building beloved community where all parts of ourselves feel welcome and honored.